 The audiological assessment describes the type of hearing loss, with and without amplification, as well as the implications of the hearing loss for the student's hearing in a variety of circumstances.
 A licensed Audiologist must sign the report.
-Additionally, the report must have been completed in the state of Texas and within the last 12 months to be used for considering the eligibility of DHH.
-The campus evaluator will send the audiological report form to the Audiologist.
-The campus evaluator should follow up with frequent calls to ensure that the completed form, including date and Audiologist's signature, is returned in a timely manner.
+The campus evaluation specialist will send the audiological report form to the Audiologist.
+The campus evaluation specialist should follow up with frequent calls to ensure that the completed form, including date and Audiologist's signature, is returned in a timely manner.